tiagomonteiro0715/brain-tumor-analysis/README.md

 Not only I lerned alot about this framework, but also learned in a pratical way machine lerning.
 This projects standout by the code being writeen in a way that is easy to understand.
 And also creates a model that is easy and intuitive  to use.

-add an table of contents 333 use thesauros to improve the writing

 -----

 code inspired from: https://ai.plainenglish.io/detecting-brain-tumors-from-mri-scans-using-a-cnn-ae3c2913bde7